kaspar-p/types-of-ants/docs/design/v1.0/design.md

 - Software deployments (`typesofants.org/deployments`)
 - Blog (`typesofants.org/blog`)
 - Contact me/Information page (`typesofants.org/info`)
+- Provisoning information (`typesofants.org/provisioning`)
+- [maybe] Read-only database and query submitter (`typesofants.org/data`)

+Beyond the website, there are other best-practices that real applications use that typesofants.org should have.
+In short snippets:

+- Users should be able to go to `typesofants.org/provisioning` and download an executable that allows their computer to act as a web server node for the front end, like a node in a CDN.
+This is a fun level of interactivity for technical users.
+The logging could be made fun, too.
+- Users should be able to see every deployment, onto every machine, and its status.
+That dashboard should just be public.
+This includes tests passing/failing.

 ## High-level Architecture

 The architecture of typesofants.org will be much different than it is right now.
-Currently, it's a single static HTML site, hosted on Github.
+Currently, it's a single static HTML site, hosted through Github Pages.

 ### Repository